j2store/userguide/payulatam.md

 * **Api key**

-   Enter the API key that is associated with your PayULatam account.
+   Enter the API key that is associated with your PayU Latam account.

 * ** Account Id**

-   Specify the account id associated with your PayULatam account.
+   Specify the account id associated with your PayU Latam account.

 * **Merchant id**

-   Mention the merchant id of your PayULatam account.
+   Mention the merchant id of your PayU Latam account.

 * **Sandbox Mode**